 From life long friends to a decision to date which naturally led to a beautiful, passionate marriage two years later.
 Each of us look back at all the years with amazement that it took such a long hard journey to find true partnership and depth in lasting love.
-My husband proposed to me in the Emergency room where I almost lost my life to a unknown blood disease that clotted my lungs and legs.
+My husband proposed to me in the Emergency room where I almost lost my life to a unknown blood disease that clotted my lungs and legs a year into our courtship.
 Praise Adonai, I am one of the 33% that live to tell the story of how valuable life truly is and what truly, truly matters.
 With the knowledge now of having what the doctors call a “life long condition” one that has no cure, rare and with very little treatment with a need for constant monitoring to keep me out of stroke or death…leads my life into a spiral of personal evaluation of what truly matters and the thankfulness of each given new day.

 Traveling back from India from a mission trip, life hit me personally behind the ears as I realized even more the value of life and even deeper, saving life within my own reach.
 Owning a non profit where we serve over 4000 lives a year, I have seen through the 13 years of service three kinds of people, those that hurt & take, those that help out of convenience, religion or amends & ignore the majority and then there are those that work diligently to change what is within their own grasp with deep devotion for a lifetime.
 I was not born with a silver spoon in mouth, I have fought the good fight to maintain, grow and keep what I have worked hard to create and have.
 Minimal living has been apart of my life since childhood.
 Both of our parents and childhood lives were traditional, penny saving lifestyles like growing gardens and harvesting food and working at a young age to earn on our own what we desired and giving to others not just ourselves.
 Material gain has never been a common thread for either of us.
 We love big, give big and live each day as it comes.
 Yet seeing, touching, loving, crying and serving beside people that do not even have a crumb has grown my heart and my mind knowing that there is always more we can do together for each other.
 We may not have silver spoons but our Faith in God and ability to choose creative methods to rise above and help furiously and live passionately for change is exactly the focus that has centered our lives.
 Minimizing and debt free living outside of a roof over our heads and cost of living expenses, would allow us to save, send and build, living simple for a greater purpose.